 Before water can be used in a formula, it has to be purified,

-The term deionization is the process of revitalising ions in the water, that would otherwise cross react in a product.
+The term deionization is the process of revitalizing ions in the water, that would otherwise cross-react in a product.

 This is where an Ion exchange takes place, and the Magnesium Salts are removed.

-In order to deionize water a Zeolite filter is used, the Ions in the hard water are attracted to the Zeolite in the filter, and drawn out of the water.
+To deionize water, a Zeolite filter is used, the Ions in the hard water are attracted to the Zeolite in the filter and drawn out of the water.

-This is an important process, which helps to keep our formulas here at The Naked Chemist super blended.
+This is an important process that keeps our formulas here at The Naked Chemist super blended.

 This process involves vaporisation (conversion to steam), followed by condensation (conversion to liquid)

-Distillation is based on the different boiling points of two liquids, which have been mixed together.
-Eg: Water & Alcohol
+Distillation is based on the different boiling points of two liquids, which have been mixed.
+E.g., Water & Alcohol

-The portion left in the distillation is called the residue (i.e., The Water).
+The portion left in the distillation is called the residue, such as the water.

-The portion condensed or removed is called the distillate (i.e., The Alcohol).
+The portion condensed or removed is called the distillate, such as alcohol.